 5. Copy your Messaging Service SID from your Twilio portal:

-6. On the Add Twilio Messaging Service Channel page, select your country and paste your Messaging Service SID in the appropriate box:
+6. On the Add Twilio Messaging Service channel page, select your country and paste your Messaging Service SID in the appropriate box and Submit:

-7. On the next page, copy the the request URL that we provide you:
+7. On the following page, copy the the request URL that we provide you: